IsakTheHacker/c-p3d-samples/README.md

    on.
 I found a way to get it to shut down cleanly without an assertion failure on the managers' global locks, but I'm not very happy with the fix.
 This probably needs fixing on the library level.
 For now, music-box shuts down without a crash.
+Note that the aforementioned previous effort crashes on exit as well.
 2) The filter classes, including the "common filters" are only available in Python.
 I suppose I should fix that, since they seem generally useful.
 Maybe in a future revision.
 Thus, the cartoon-shader and glow-filter "basic" samples won't work.
 The "advanced" samples do everything manually, so they work.
+Note that the aforementioned previous effort implemented the filter classes in C++.
+I won't be copying them here/using them; if you want to use them, just use his code.
 3) The BufferViewer class is a feature of the Direct GUI, and therefore not available in C++.
 I have gone ahead and ported samples which originally used this without that particular sub-feature.
 Maybe one day I'll port BufferViewer, but not now. though.
 Way too much exposure to Python for my taste.
+Note that the afore-mentioned previous effort implemented this.
+I will not copy that here; just use his code if you want to use it.
 4) fireflies attempts to load models asynchronously, and often fails: seg faulting in the memory allocator (usually), not showing the "Loading models..." message, etc.  Sometimes it works, though, and